juniorcoderr/Drum-Kit/README.md

 ## Contributing

 Contributions are welcome!
-Feel free to fork this repository, open issues, and submit pull requests to enhance the Drum Kit.
+Feel free to fork this repository, open issues, and submit pull requests to enhance the Drum Machine.